I would like to buy $3 worth of God, please.

 Spend all you have.

-However hot you are for Jesus, crank it up a notch.
+However hot you are for Yeshua, crank it up a notch.

 Don’t settle for lukewarm.